 More Photos of the Col des Chevaux (on the third photo you can see the path going up in zig-zag):

-Hike to the Lacs de Fenêtre: Practical Info
+Hike to the Lacs de Fenêtre: Useful Infos

 If you wish to do this hike, we have concocted a map that should help you to find your way around.
 As mentioned before, there are 2 variations of this hike: